claottoni/Physalia-Paleogenomics/source/8_Filtering_SNPs.rst

 ::

-  snpToolkit annotate
+  snptoolkit annotate -h

-  usage: snpToolkit annotate [-h] -i IDENTIFIER -g GENBANK
-                                [-f EXCLUDECLOSESNPS] [-q QUALITY] [-d DEPTH]
-                                [-r RATIO] [-e EXCLUDE] [--plot]
+usage: snptoolkit annotate [-h] -i IDENTIFIER -g GENBANK [-p PROCESSORS] [-f EXCLUDECLOSESNPS] [-q QUALITY] [-d DEPTH] [-r RATIO] [-e EXCLUDE]

 optional arguments:
   -h, --help           show this help message and exit

 snpToolkit annotate required options:
-    -i IDENTIFIER        provide a specific identifier to recognize the file(s) to be analyzed
-    -g GENBANK           Please provide a genbank file
+  -i IDENTIFIER        provide a specific identifier to recognize the file(s) to be analyzed -g GENBANK           Pleae provide a genbank file

 snpToolkit annotate additional options:
-    -f EXCLUDECLOSESNPS  exclude SNPs if the distance between them is lower then the specified window size in bp
-    -q QUALITY           quality score to consider as a cutoff for variant calling. default value [20]
-    -d DEPTH             minimum depth caverage. default value [3] -r RATIO             minimum ratio that correspond to the number of reads that has the mutated allele / total depth in that particular position. default value [0]
+  -p PROCESSORS        number of vcf files to be annotated in parallel default value [1] -f EXCLUDECLOSESNPS  exclude SNPs if the distance between them is lower then the specified window size in bp -q QUALITY           quality score to consider as a cutoff for variant calling. default value [20] -d DEPTH             minimum depth caverage. default value [3] -r RATIO             minimum ratio that correspond to the number of reads that has the mutated allele / total depth in that particular position. default
+                       value [0]
-    -e EXCLUDE           provide a tab file with genomic regions to exclude in this format: region1 start stop
+  -e EXCLUDE           provide a tab file with genomic regions to exclude in this format: region start stop. region must correspond to the same name(s) of
+                       chromsome and plasmids as in the genbank file

 Here is a simple example on how to use snpToolkit:
 ::